Gigaspaces/xap-docs/site/content/xap121nettut/dotnet-your-first-data-grid-application.markdown

 {{%/accord%}}
 {{%/accordion%}}

-{{%warning%}} If you're using XAP.NET x64, note that the [default platform for Console Applications is x86](http://connect.microsoft.com/VisualStudio/feedback/details/455103/new-c-console-application-targets-x86-by-default), and you must [change it to x64](http://msdn.microsoft.com/en-us/library/ms185328.aspx).{{%/warning%}}
+{{%warning%}} If you're using XAP.NET x64, note that the {{%exurl "default platform for Console Applications is x86" "http://connect.microsoft.com/VisualStudio/feedback/details/455103/new-c-console-application-targets-x86-by-default"%}}, and you must {{%exurl "change it to x64" "http://msdn.microsoft.com/en-us/library/ms185328.aspx"%}}.{{%/warning%}}

 ### Implementing a PONO